A root canal is a dental procedure involving the removal of an infected or inflamed pulp to prevent the extraction of the entire tooth.

 What To Think About Before You Have A Root Canal?

-When getting this procedure, you should ask your surgeon about their training, licensing, and experience.
+When getting this procedure, you should ask your dentist about their training, licensing, and experience.
 Inquire about the clinic itself, and whether it is registered.

 Other than that, you should learn about the procedure itself, possible complications, duration of recovery, and aftercare.